-Most of the biological functions of Wetland No. 2 would be permanently lost, resulting in minor decreases in populations of plants and animals that use this habitat type.
-Plant and animal species that use Wetland No. 2 are common in the region and thus, impacts to area populations would be minor.
+Most of the biological functions of Wetland 2 would be permanently lost, resulting in minor decreases in populations of plants and animals that use this habitat type.
+Plant and animal species that use Wetland 2 are common in the region and thus, impacts to area populations would be minor.
 Although the hydrologic functions of this wetland would be lost, the surrounding watershed would be extensively altered by the mining activities and the loss of the hydrologic values would no longer be significant.

-Wetland No. 1 (5.4 acres) which is classified as a wet-mesic northern forest, shares the same high value biological functions and moderately valuable hydrologic functions of Wetland No. 2.
+Wetland 1 (5.4 acres) which is classified as a wet-mesic northern forest, shares the same high value biological functions and moderately valuable hydrologic functions of Wetland 2.
 Although this wetland would not be excavated or filled during mining activities the groundwater drawdown caused by dewatering the open pit would decrease or eliminate the groundwater discharge into the wetland and could increase seepage from the bottom of the wetland.
 The biological value and the hydrologic function of the wetland could be diminished, particularly if hydrologic inputs to the wetland from precipitation are subnormal during the period of groundwater drawdown.
 Drought conditions would exacerbate mine-related impacts to the wetland's biological functions.
 Hydrologic functions would be affected to the extent that the drawdown would increase seepage through the wetland and decrease its water retention capabilities.

-Flambeau Mining Co. proposes to supplement water inflow to Wetland No. 1 by discharging up to 20 gpm of wastewater into the wetland from either the settling ponds or the wastewater treatment plant during the period of mine operations to replace groundwater and surface water sources.
+Flambeau Mining Co. proposes to supplement water inflow to Wetland 1 by discharging up to 20 gpm of wastewater into the wetland from either the settling ponds or the wastewater treatment plant during the period of mine operations to replace groundwater and surface water sources.
 Water levels would be monitored daily, and water discharged as frequently as daily through multiple outlets.
 Since the water supplement would be discontinued toward the end of the backfilling stage, it would not provide for wetland water level maintenance during the post-mining groundwater rebound period.

-Though the details of the mitigation proposal have not been provided, the plan could, in concept, avoid adverse impacts to Wetland No. 1 caused by groundwater drawdown from dewatering the open pit.
-The water quality of the settling ponds discharge is comparable to the groundwater currently discharging into the wetland (Table 3-5).
+The mitigation proposal should avoid adverse impacts to Wetland 1 caused by groundwater drawdown from dewatering the open pit as long as mitigation water is available.
+The projected water quality of the settling ponds discharge is comparable to the groundwater currently discharging into the wetland (Table 3-6).
+The effluent limits provided in Table 3-2 would also apply to the wetland discharge.
 The discharge would have slightly higher concentration of several metals (selenium, copper, iron, manganese, and magnesium), but would still be below levels toxic to aquatic life.
-The effluent limit for aluminum ($822 \mu g/l$) would protect aquatic life, but would be about 21 times the concentration in the existing groundwater seep.
 The increases in some metals discharged may result in slightly higher metal levels in the wetland environment, but would not cause impacts detrimental to the wetland's biota.